migomipo/migo-hqm-server/README.md

 /set teamsize *N*        | Sets team size.
 /set teamparity *on/off* | If enabled, players will not be able to join the team that already has more players than the other one.
 /set replay *on/off*     | Enables/disables server-side replays
+/set mercy *N*           | Sets mercy rule setting.
+If 0, mercy rule will be disabled.
+Otherwise, games will automatically end if a team scores and leads by at least X goals.
+/set first *N*           | Sets first-to-goals rule setting.
+If 0, first-to-goals rule will be disabled.
+Otherwise, games will automatically end if a team scores and and reaches at least X goals scored.
 /kickall *S*             | Kicks all players with a player name equal to *S* (case-insensitive). % can be used as wildcards at the start and end of *S* to match players with similar names.
 For example, migo%, %mipo and %gomi% all match MigoMipo.
 /banall *S*              | Same as /kickall, but also IP-bans.